natural/zukai/README.md

   * `tag` required string, the name to use for the relationship
   * `target` required model object, the object to relate to this one

+Note that the object is not put to it's bucket after relating it to another object, you have to do that manually.

 ###### `object.walk([options], [callback])`